miklevin/MikeLev.in/_posts/2024-12-08-critical-insights.md

 pack***.
 But if you want your own personal brilliance to shine through, you've got to ***run alone***.
 Consequently, the key skill of this new age to get the best of both worlds is the ability to run with the pack ***and*** run alone.

+### But That's Exhausting!

+Yup.
+Conserving your energy and living the mostly comfortable most of the time basic animal-needs met on the lower levels of the Maslow Self-Actualization pyramid is... well, the plan for most people.
+It's the path of least resistance, can often lead to the love and warmth of family and all the things that make your serotonin receptors fire.
+Not a bad plan.
+No judgements.
+I think I would have liked that had my nature not tweaked me along different paths.

+Instead, I go against the grain.
+I don't run with the pack, and but for the occasional yearnings for "what everyone else has", I don't think I'm sorry.
+There's a thrill of the hunt when you're not in the herd.
+But without the protection of the herd, you also can't be a coasting grazing automaton.
+You have to think and have your wits about you to survive.
+Nobody's looking out for you and you can't get lost in a shield of bodies.

+Of course all this herd talk is mostly a mammalian and dinosaur/bird thing.
+If you're not one of these higher order animals, a herd is more like a swarm or a school, guided by different directives.
+What we know in our herd-mentality metaphors comes from the predator/prey behaviors and ratios we've come to evolutionarily intuit by following the herd and being predators.

+Yikes!
+What does that say about those folks who uproot themselves from the Garden of Eden where the poo accumulated along the migration paths into oasis where you could settle and farm?
+Is it an evolutionary regression if you're a lone wolf?
+No, just an outlier and maybe an artist.

+But you've got to deal with that always going against the grain exhaustion.
+Happily, in the world of AI coercion, that can come in the form of a `.cursorrules` file you drop into the root of the folder or directory or repo or whatever you want to call it where you're working on your coding project.
+I mean it's not really a folder or a directory, because it's just bits on digital media and not a physical file cabinet or anything like what it's named after.
+But that's material for another day.

 ### My FastHTML `.cursorrules` File